+Nominations from local authorities

+With the exception of those assessed by the LA as statutorily homeless to whom it has a duty to provide permanent accommodation.
+It may include those whom the LA has assessed as homeless but to whom it has no duty to secure permanent accommodation.

+Indicator C3

-Indicator Number of lets during the reporting year, split between 'general needs' and 'supported housing'.
-C3 (i) The number of 'general needs' lets during the reporting year. (ii) The number of 'supported housing' lets during the reporting year.
-Definition Lets Lets in this context are lets to individual tenants.
+Number of lets during the reporting year, split between 'general needs' and 'supported housing'.

+- (i) The number of 'general needs' lets during the reporting year. - (ii) The number of 'supported housing' lets during the reporting year.

+Definition

+Lets

+Lets in this context are lets to individual tenants.
 Properties leased during the year to other organisations, e.g. to Social Work Department, should not be recorded as a let in this part of the return.
 The houses may be managed by the landlord or by an agent.

 A let may be either a 'new' let or a 're-let'.

-A new let is a property which is let for the first time following receipt of a certificate of practical completion.
-A re-let is a property where the previous tenancy has ended or the property has been repossessed and a new tenancy has commenced.
-Supported housing The following are types of supported housing: Sheltered housing Very sheltered housing Medium dependency housing Wheelchair housing Ambulant disabled Other specially adapted housing Sheltered Properties where the main form of support is a warden service and / or an emergency call service, connecting each house to a warden system.
-Very sheltered Properties which generally have all the features of sheltered housing but will usually have special bathroom facilities as well.
+- A new let is a property which is let for the first time following receipt of a certificate of practical completion. - A re-let is a property where the previous tenancy has ended or the property has been repossessed and a new tenancy has commenced.

+Supported housing

+The following are types of supported housing:

+- Sheltered housing

+- Very sheltered housing

+- Medium dependency housing

+- Wheelchair housing

+- Ambulant disabled

+- Other specially adapted housing

+Sheltered

+Properties where the main form of support is a warden service and / or an emergency call service, connecting each house to a warden system.

+Very sheltered

+Properties which generally have all the features of sheltered housing but will usually have special bathroom facilities as well.
 There will also be a greater level of care and support offered through the service of extra wardens, full-time carers or domiciliary assistance and the provision of at least one meal a day.

+Medium dependency

-Medium dependency Properties' design based on the standards of general needs housing but with the addition of other features of the above sheltered housing definition.
+Properties' design based on the standards of general needs housing but with the addition of other features of the above sheltered housing definition.

 Wheelchair housing Properties built or adapted to give extra floor area, whole house heating, special features in the bathroom and kitchen, and other features.

-Ambulant disabled

-Properties for people who have disabilities but are not confined to wheelchairs.
+Ambulant disabled Properties for people who have disabilities but are not confined to wheelchairs.
 Such accommodation is built or adapted to general needs housing standards but with a level or a ramped approach, a WC and bathroom at entrance level, and other special features.
 Other specially adapted Dwellings with other adaptations, for example the installation of renal dialysis equipment, should be included here if information is available.
-Inclusions/ exclusions Do not include mutual exchanges, successions and assignations; lets for lock-ups and garages; houses held for decanting tenants; lets for temporary accommodation; tenancies on properties acquired through the mortgage to rent scheme or stock transfer as re-lets at the point of acquisition.
+Inclusions/ exclusions mutual exchanges, successions and assignations; lets for lock-ups and garages; houses held for decanting tenants; lets for temporary accommodation; tenancies on properties acquired through the mortgage to rent scheme or stock transfer as re-lets at the point of acquisition.
 However, subsequent changes in these tenancies in the normal manner should be included.
-SHR Calculation To calculate the indicator we will add: (i) the number of 'general needs' lets during the reporting year.
+SHR Calculation To calculate the indicator, we will add: (i) the number of 'general needs' lets during the reporting year.
 To: (ii) the number of 'supported housing' lets during the reporting year.